Factual/smaker/examples/tutorial.md

 smaker run hello-world --no-dryrun --quiet
 ```

-As before, re-running the endpoint should be blocked by the output file
+Re-running those endpoint should be prevented by the output files
-existence.
+created in the first run.

 As a final step, you can change the configs (or add additional
-endpoints) to tweak the output.
+endpoints) to tweak the outputs.
 In the next step we'll run a dynamic
 endpoint to change the `name` value via the command line.

-## Hello World Pt3
+## Hello World Pt3 - Set parameters via CLI <a name="hello3"></a>

 If you added an endpoint to change the `say_hello` parameter in the last
 step, it would look something like this: